eluif4/sumnews.net-app/server/2-utils/db/Feed Algorithm.md

 3. **Diversity in Recommendations** : Occasionally introduce articles from underrepresented sources or genres to prevent overfitting and expose the user to a broader range of topics.
 4. **Personalized Time Trends** : Take note of when a user tends to consume different types of articles (e.g., news in the morning, entertainment at night) and adjust the feed based on the time of day or user behavior patterns.

 What Data is Relevant for Feed Calculation:

-Hwat type of artciles does the user share
+What type of artciles does the user share

+What articles does the user skip